 Dry fruits like raisins, apricots, and dates

-I also carry a few clean eating friendly snacks like,
+I also carry a few toddler friendly snacks like,

 I personally do not recommend packaged snacks for babies under 1 year of age, (unless you are stuck in some place with no fresh food or homemade food to offer).
 Check my post on Baby-led weaning on vacation to see how I packed snacks for the car drive on one such road trip.

-For toddlers, packaged snacks consumed occasionally like on road trips are okay.
-Look at ingredient list at the back of the packet, are the ingredients mentioned ones you already know of and not some chemical names.
+When selecting packaged snacks look through the ingredient list at the back of the packet, are the ingredients mentioned ones you already know of and not some chemical names.
 Try to find snacks where sugar content per 100gms is less than 5 gms.
 The examples I listed above all have less than 5 gms of added sugar.

 Research good restaurants where you can make a pit stop at.
 In India, it is usually safe to choose Udipi restaurants as idli’s and dosas rarely cause tummy upset.
 If you are unsure about the hygiene maintained, avoid foods that use water like sambhar or gravies.
 Offer the child foods that are baked or steamed for eg. paratha, bread, idlis, dosas etc.